wesmadrigal/GraphReduce/docs/concepts.md

 large subgraphs of multi-table data integration one table / node at a time.
 This allows the developer to focus on individual components, nodes, of a larger compute operation without thinking about every aspect simultaneously.

+Kurve abstracts and automates away a lot of the menial boilerplate that also adds to complexity of pipelines and queries, such as prefixing columns in tables, filtering on dates, joining tables, and aggregating / reducing one to many relations prior to a join.
+Kurve provides completely automated approaches to this but also allows full cutomization when desired.
+Think of it like autonomous driving for data: use the autonamy where you want and take control where you feel you need to.

 ## How compute graphs get executed